jmcohen/taste/README.md

 The project is described in my blog post [Decomposing the Human Taste Palate](http://www.jeremymcohen.net/posts/taste/).

-The contents in this repository are:
+The contents of this repository are:

 `data/favorites.csv`: a data set of 116K AllRecipes users and their collections of favorite recipes.
 Each line in this file takes the form "USER_INDEX,RECIPE_INDEX".